-An assessment of the 2004 - 2005 test data reveals that twenty-four percent of the students in grades three through five did not score at or above FCAT Achievement Level 3.
-Thirty-four percent of students in grades three through five did not demonstrate learning gains in reading on the FCAT Reading Test.
-Forty-seven percent of students in grades three through five scoring in the lowest 25th percentile have not demonstrated acceptable levels of learning gains in reading.
-Sixty-nine percent of third through fifth grade Students with Disabilities (SWD) have not demonstrated mastery according to the FCAT Reading Test.
-Students in grade three demonstrated strengths in the reading content areas of comparisons and reference/research.
-Fourth grade students demonstrated strengths in the areas of word/phrases and reference/research.
-Fifth grade students demonstrated strengths in the areas of word/phrase and comparisons.
-The third grade students' greatest areas of reading need are word/phrase and main idea/purpose.
-The fourth grade students' greatest areas of reading need are main idea/purpose and comparisons.
-The fifth grade students' greatest areas of reading are main idea/purpose and reference/research.
-The assessment revealed needs which include, but are not limited to, the following: 1) provide tutorial program with instructional emphasis on identified areas of greatest needs; 2) address the need for a fresher training for CReating Independence through Student-Owned Strategies (CRISS) trained staff on those learning strategies which maximize reading comprehension; and 3) develop a program to increase parental involvement among parents of students within the subgroup population.
+An assessment of the 2005 - 2006 test data reveals that nineteen percent of the students in grades three through five did not score at or above FCAT Achievement Level 3.
+Thirty-three percent of students in grades three through five did not demonstrate learning gains in reading on the FCAT Reading Test.
+Forty percent of students in grades three through five scoring in the lowest 25th percentile have not demonstrated acceptable levels of learning gains in reading.
+Seventy percent of third through fifth grade Students with Disabilities (SWD) have not demonstrated mastery according to the FCAT Reading Test.
+Students in grades three demonstrated strengths in the reading content areas of comparisons and reference/research.
+The students mean points earned were eight and three, respectively.
+Fourth and fifth grade students demonstrated strength in the area of word/phrases.
+The fourth grade students' mean points earned in word phrases was four.
+The fifth grade mean points earned was five.
+The third grade students' greatest area of reading need is main idea/purpose.
+The average points earned were fourteen.
+The fourth grade students' greatest areas of reading need are main idea/purpose and reference/research.
+The average points earned were fourteen points and three points, respectively.
+The fifth grade students' greatest areas of reading need are main idea/purpose and comparisons.
+The mean points earned were ten for both content areas.
+The assessment revealed needs which include, but are not limited to, the following: 1) provide tutorial program with instructional emphasis on identified areas of greatest needs; 2) address the need for a refresher training for CReating Independence through Student-Owned Strategies (CRISS) trained staff on those learning strategies which maximize reading comprehension; and 3) develop a program to increase parental involvement among parents of students within the subgroup population.